bergutman/dots/hypr/README.md

 ## Config Files

 -   `hyprland.conf`: The main configuration file for Hyprland.
 It defines keybindings, window rules, aesthetics, autostart applications, etc.
+-   `hypridle-hibernate.conf`: Configures `hypridle` to lock the screen and hibernate the system after a short period of inactivity.
--   `hypridle.conf`: Configures `hypridle`, which manages idle states.
-It's set to dim the screen, lock the system, and eventually hibernate after periods of inactivity.
+-   `hypridle-hibernate-ram.conf`: Configures `hypridle` to lock the screen and hibernate the system to RAM after a short period of inactivity.
+-   `hypridle-focus.conf`: A `hypridle` configuration for 'focus' mode, which effectively disables idle-related actions.
 -   `hyprlock.conf`: Configures `hyprlock`, the screen locker.
 It defines the appearance of the lock screen, including the background and password input field.
 -   `hyprsunset.conf`: Configures `hyprsunset`, which adjusts the screen's color temperature based on the time of day to reduce eye strain.
 -   `scripts/`: A directory containing helper scripts.
+    -   `idle-toggle.sh`: A script for the XFCE4 Genmon plugin that toggles between the three `hypridle` profiles (hibernate, hibernate-ram, and focus).
     -   `network-genmon.sh`: A script for the XFCE4 Genmon plugin that displays the current network status (wired, Wi-Fi strength, or disconnected) on the panel.
     -   `workspace-genmon.sh`: A script for the XFCE4 Genmon plugin that displays the active Hyprland workspace and the title of the currently focused window.

 ## Usage

 To use these configurations, place the files in `~/.config/hypr/` and modify to your liking.
+The `hypridle.conf` file is managed via the `scripts/idle-toggle.sh` script, which creates a symlink to one of the three idle profiles.

 ## Dependencies